Profit Shifting of Multinational Corporations Worldwide: Results

 The origin of shifted profits is, however, considerably different across the models.
-We observe that 72\% of the employees, wages and sales of US MNCs are located in the US and the ETR of the US is 20\%.
-This together implies that no profits are shifted into the US, and approximately 72\% of the global shifted profits are redistributed back to the US in the models relying on semi-elasticity.
-In the misalignment model a lower fraction of the profits is redistributed to the US, since 65\% of the profits are already reported in the US – the misalignment between profits and economic activity is small.
-However, some of the 65\% of profits may have been reported in the US due to the double-counting discussed in Section~\ref{sec:methodology}.
-If this is the case, then the real misalignment for the US would be larger.
+We observe that 72\% of the employees, wages and sales of US MNCs are located in the United States and the ETR of the United States is 43\%.
+This together implies that no profits are shifted into the US, and approximately 72\% of the global shifted profits are redistributed back to the United States in the models relying on semi-elasticity.
+In the misalignment model a similar level of profits are shifted out of the USAsince 48\% of the profits are already reported there.
 In addition to the US, the UK also seems to lose out in the misalignment model, but not in the other models (Fig. ~\ref{fig:breakdown_us}).
 In the tax semi-elasticity models, the low ETR of the UK (12\%) implies that profits are expected to be shifted into the country.
-In the misalignment model profits are found to be shifted out of the country, since the profits reported in the UK (1.0\% of the total) are lower than their share of the economy (3.2\% of the total).
+In the misalignment model profits are found to be shifted out of the country, since the profits reported in the UK (1.5\% of the total) are lower than their share of the economy (3.3\% of the total).
 The low aggregated profits recorded in the UK are a consequence of MNCs reporting zero or negative profits \citep{bilickaComparingUKTax2019}.

 Overall, while we consider the logarithmic specification to be more accurate with respect to estimating the global scale of profit shifting, the misalignment method might provide more accurate estimates of the redistribution of these shifted profits.
-The misalignment method takes into consideration the current distribution of profits, and in this respect provides a more accurate way of redistributing profits.
+The misalignment method takes into consideration the current distribution of profits, and in this respect provides a more accurate way of redistributing profits, as we have discussed at the end of the methodology section \ref{sec:methodology}.
 The location of profits and economic activity is often more balanced (i.e. less misaligned) in countries with high per capita income (Fig. \ref{fig:compare_log_mis_US} in the Appendix).
 The logarithmic model is agnostic to this fact, and redistributes the profits only as a function of the location of economic activity.
 As a consequence, the misalignment model typically redistributes more profits back to lower-income countries.